NickyBoy89/java2go/README.md

 * `-w` writes the files directly to their corresponding `.go` files, instead of `stdout`

 * `-q` Prevents the outputs of the parsed files from appearing on stdout

+* `-ast` pretty-prints the generated ast, in addition to the other operations